May 8, 2019 by admin

 “They do care”

 We often lack the time to collect testimonies from our visitors and to convey the words of gratitude or happy news that we receive, beyond the daily hardships and frustrations.
-Our volunteer Rachel is taking time to meet with former or current visitors and to listen to their stories.
 Here is one account of Elizabeth, a visitor who knows our centre very well.

 “I came to the UK in 2001.
 Some years later I had my son.
 I didn’t have any support.
 I paid for a lawyer but he was just collecting the money, he wasn’t doing anything.
 My partner and I were renting a flat but then we couldn’t pay for it any more.
 We moved in with a friend.
 We struggled for about 3 years.
 I had 3 children.
 I tried going to social services several times to ask for help, but they didn’t believe me.
 I go there, they don’t listen.
 My church helped us a lot – they told us about the foodbank.
 I went to see the British Red Cross, and they referred me to the migrant centre (HMSC).